Valor’s story: Love, loss, and legacy with trisomy 18

 Certified by the American Board of Obstetrics and Gynecology in obstetrics and gynecology and maternal-fetal medicine, he joined the UT Southwestern faculty in 2014.

-Dr. Stewart currently serves as the Medical Co-Director of UT Southwestern’s Maternal-Fetal Medicine of Northern Market as well as Medical Director of Women’s Services at Texas Health Resources Presbyterian Hospital Plano.
-He is a member of the American Institute of Ultrasound in Medicine, the Society for Maternal-Fetal Medicine, and the American College of Obstetrics and Gynecology.
+Dr. Stewart currently serves as Medical Director of Women’s Services at Texas Health Resources Presbyterian Hospital Dallas.
+He is a member of the American Institute of Ultrasound in Medicine, the Society for Maternal-Fetal Medicine, and the American College of Obstetricians and Gynecologists.

 He has delivered invited lectures and published academic articles related to his areas of expertise.
 He was also involved in a multiyear prospective clinical trial on cardiac physiology in pregnancy using MRIs to define normal cardiac changes in pregnancy.

-In 2022, Dr. Stewart was named a Texas Super Doctor by Texas Monthly.
+Dr. Stewart has been named a Texas Super Doctor by Texas Monthly every year since 2022.

 When he’s not at work, Dr. Stewart enjoys spending time with his wife and two children.